amoadel1/SUMOBIT-Robot-Wireless-Control/README.md

 ## Step 2: Upload the Robot Code

-Upload the receiver code to the BBC micro:bit connected to the SUMOBIT robot.
+Upload the robot receiver code to the BBC micro:bit connected to the SUMOBIT robot.

-The robot micro:bit will listen for wireless commands from the controller.
+The robot micro:bit will listen for wireless commands from the GHBit controller.

 ---